(Although this was originally printed in the Winter/Spring 2016 Issue of the MCOI Journal it is a mere precursor to what we see today!)

 If possible, so far as it depends on you, live peaceably with all.

-However, living peacefully with others doesn’t mean sacrificing truth, as was case with the blind men and the elephant story.
+However, living peacefully with others doesn’t mean sacrificing truth, as was the case with the blind men and the elephant story.
 Rather, it is figuring out ways to live in peace with others in spite of our differences as far as it depends on us.
-As Christians, we cannot affirm all religions basically teach the same things, and all belief systems are equally true.
+As Christians, we cannot affirm all religions basically teach the same things and that all belief systems are equally true.
 We would have to deny our Lord to do so.
 Jesus said He IS “the Way, the Truth and the Life” (John 14:6), and there is no other “path” to God except through Him.
 This declaration is the very foundation of our faith, and we cannot negate it for the sake of getting along with others or even the lofty goal of peace on Earth.
 Jesus is famous for making politically incorrect truth claims.
 He went so far as to say that He “did not come to bring peace, but a sword” (Matthew 10:34)—not that we should kill others because they don’t share our faith, but because He, as THE TRUTH, divides us from all others.
 No wonder, then, biblical Christianity is seen as a great obstacle to those who are peddling complete religious unity—a one-world spirituality.